JackWilson05/LibrarySemanticSearch/README.md

 # LibrarySemanticSearch
 Using HNSW RAG to search library catalogue.
+Open source implementation with helper files to create database and starter code for web interface.

 Example data created from https://www.kaggle.com/datasets/elvinrustam/books-dataset.